smallfoxx/smallfoxx.github.io/_posts/2020-01-11-Classes,-Nested-Modules,-and-Sharing-Values.md

 ### Using your Class ###

 The final piece I need is getting access to the Class definition and its script without publishing the Class to everyone and their bug.
-This shouldn't be consider a major security consideration as they can still open your PowerShell and figure out what its doing, but rather just a way to minimize accidental access and protect the user from themselves.
+This shouldn't be a major security consideration as they can still open your PowerShell and figure out what its doing, but rather just a way to minimize accidental access and protect the user from themselves.

 In PowerShell v5, the command ```using``` was introduced to allow the importing of a module to obtain access to its Classes.
 So rather than exporting the class and making it public, we can just use using: